Aaniket09/STIGS-Implementation-Automation/WN11-CC-000350/WN11-CC-000350-readme.md

 ## ⚙️ Remediation Strategy

 **PowerShell Implementation Logic:**
-This remediation utilizes the WSMan provider to harden the transport layer of remote management.
+This remediation utilizes the Group Policy Registry path to enforce the encryption requirement strictly at the policy level.

-1.  **WSMan Configuration:** The script targets the service configuration at `WSMan:\localhost\Service`.
+1.  **Registry Targeting:** The script targets the policy key: `HKLM\SOFTWARE\Policies\Microsoft\Windows\WinRM\Service`.
-2.  **Attribute Modification:** It locates the `AllowUnencrypted` attribute.
+2.  **Value Configuration:** It identifies or creates the DWORD value named `AllowUnencryptedTraffic`.
-3.  **Enforcement:** The script sets this value to `$false`.
-This ensures that the service rejects any connection attempts that do not utilize transport layer encryption (HTTPS).
+3.  **Enforcement:** The script sets this value to `0`.
+This explicitly configures the Windows Remote Management service to reject any connection attempts that do not utilize transport layer encryption (HTTPS).

 [Link to Remediation Script](https://github.com/Aaniket09/STIGS-Implementation-Automation/blob/main/WN11-CC-000350/remediate-WN11-CC-000350.ps1)